liminityab/LLMExcel/README.md

 ## About

-LLMExcel is developed and maintained by [Liminity AB](https://liminity.se).
+LLM add-in for Excel is developed and maintained by [Liminity AB](https://liminity.se).